Scriptception/WikiKit/README.md

 * **Collections table**: Name, Area, Items count (child pages), Created date, Status
 * **Topics table**: Name, Area, [Trackable Tags], Created date, Status
 * **Summary statistics**: Total pages, collections, topics, and level tag counts
+* **Scrollable tables**: When tables exceed the configured row limits, they become scrollable with sticky headers

 > **💡 Items Field**: Shows the number of pages that link to each collection (child pages).
 This helps you see how many items are actually contained within each collection.

 > **💡 Trackable Tags**: Counts pages within the same area that have specific tags.
 For example, if you track `zettel/molecule` and `zettel/atom`, it will count how many pages in the same area have those tags, giving you insight into the topic's content structure.
 If 'Shorten Tracked Tag Names' is enabled, only the last part of each tag will be shown as the column name.

+> **💡 Scrollable Tables**: Large datasets are automatically made scrollable to keep your vault map compact.
+Configure the row limits in settings or override them in individual vaultmap blocks.

 #### Compact View
 Shows area-based overview with: